deciduously/tictactoe-hs/haskell-in-english.md

 int main() { return 0; }
 ```

 That C snippet defines a function that returns an int.
-In our Haskell program, there’s no function call - It's just an `IO ()`.
+In our Haskell program, there’s no function call - It's just an `IO ()` - an IO action.
 A noun, not a verb - a thing that performs some IO to resolve to its final value.
-Similar to how if you define a binding `let a = 2`, typing `a` at a REPL will just give you back the value 2, typing `main` will just give you back the value "a tic tac toe game", which involves user interaction to resolve.
-It's a subtle but important distinction.
+Similar to how if you define a binding `let a = 2`, typing `a` at a REPL will just give you back the value 2, typing `main` will just give you back the value "the action of playing a tic tac toe game", which involves user interaction to resolve.
+It's a weird but important distinction.

 We can tell it's a simple value because the type doesn't have an arrow `->` in it.
 All functions are mappings from a type to another type (or more), like `Int -> Int` for something like `int double(int x) { return x * x; }` or `Int -> ()`, like the direct translation of the C would yield - `()` is a lot like `void`.
 Main just does our IO and has () to show for it.

 At this point I’ll note that Haskell is like Python in that its scopes are delimited by semantic whitespace.
 I’m not touching the pros and cons of this choice, it is what it is.
 Anything indented is inside the parent scope.
 Our main is going to `do` a few things.

-#### Gettin Your Sequence On: A Second Digression on `do`
+#### Gettin Your Sequence On With `do`

 `do` is actually syntactic sugar for some more monadic jazz, so as with my first digression this is not a full explanation but rather a taste - just enough to keep moving.
-We can use this structure inside any monad (like IO -if you didn't follow me down the first digression, IO is a monad, we're in one right now, it's going to be okay) and it lets us "fake" an imperative style of programming.
+We can use this structure inside any monad and it lets us "fake" an imperative style of programming.
 You may have noticed main doesn't look like what you'd think a functional program should, doing things and then other things all imperatively and stuff.
 We’re supposed to be operating in this super pure mathematical world of function evaluation and nothing else!
 That's not how a functional program works, it's supposed to just compose the results of other functions.

 In fact, we still are.  `do` is syntactic sugar which lets you chain monads together with the `(>>)`/'then' operator, which is specific to Monads (as in, it's defined in the `Monad` typeclass, so all monads are guaranteed to work with it).
 Pure and strongly typed, like GHC (our magical compiler) demands.
 The do notation just helps it look cleaner and easier to follow while we pass around our “phantom outside world” parameter in the course of the computation through several successive IO operations.